Use Jump Clients to Access Unattended Computers

 - WOL is supported only by active Jump Clients.
 Passive Jump Clients, Jumpoints, and Local Jump from representative consoles do not support WOL.

 To wake an active Jump Client using WOL, right-click an existing Jump Client from within the representative console.
 Attempt to wake the system by clicking the Attempt to wake up Jump Client option.

 The wake option is only available when selecting a single Jump Client.
 It is not available when multiple Jump Clients are selected.

 WOL packets are sent from other Jump Clients residing on the same network as the target machine.
 When an active Jump Client is installed or checks-in, it registers its network information with the appliance, and the appliance uses this information to determine which Jump Clients are on the same network.

 Once attempting to wake up a selected Jump Client, the WOL option greys out for 30 seconds before being able to attempt to send another wake up request.
-If no other Jump Clients are available on that same network to send WOL packets to the target machine, the rep receives a message indicating that no other Jump Clients are availeble on the network.
+If no other Jump Clients are available on that same network to send WOL packets to the target machine, the rep receives a message indicating that no other Jump Clients are available on the network.
 When sending a WOL packet, the rep has an advanced option to provide a password for WOL environments requiring a secure WOL password.
 A WOL packet is a one-way packet, and no confirmation of success is given to the rep besides seeing the client come online in the representative console.

 Jump Client Properties

-Organize and manage existing Jump Clients by selecting one or more Jump Clients and clicking Properties.
+Organize and manage existing Jump Items by selecting one or more Jump Items and clicking Properties.

 Change a Jump Client's mode from the Connection Type dropdown.
 Active Jump Clients send statistics to the Bomgar Appliance on a defined interval.
 Passive Jump Clients send statistics to the Bomgar Appliance once a day or upon a manual check in.
 Based on the options your administrator sets, these statistics may include the remote computer’s logged-in console user, operating system, uptime, CPU, disk usage, and a screen shot from the last update.